tjaehnel/MPDart/README.md

-MPD Cover
+MPDart
 ===
-Music Player Daemon (MPD) is a moltimedia player that runs on a - possibly headless - system and can be controlled via a large variety of web interfaces, applications and smartphone apps.
-Even though it supports many fields of the ID3 tags, its protocol lacks an option to send cover images to the clients.
+Music Player Daemon (MPD, http://www.musicpd.org/) is a multimedia player that runs on a - possibly headless - system and can be controlled via a large variety of web interfaces, applications and smartphone apps.
+Even though it supports many fields of the ID3 tags, its protocol lacks an option to send album cover art to the clients.

 Smartphone apps that are derivates of dmix (such as MPDroid) solve this problem by fetching cover art from a separate HTTP server.
 See here for more information: https://github.com/abarisain/dmix/wiki/Album-Art-on-your-LAN